Skip to main content

 • Note: Events will stop showing on the frontend calendar once the End Time has passed - this is based on the day and time, not just the day.
 For example, an event that ends on November 19 at 5:00 pm will no longer show on the calendar at 5:01 pm.

-• Check the box to Show Attendees on the frontend of your website.
+• Check the box to Show Attendees to logged-in members with benefits on the frontend of Novi website.

 • Check the box to Hide on frontend calendar.
 This means the event will not be displayed on the events calendar or list view.
 To invite members to register for a hidden event, send them the direct link for the event's details page.
-To get the link, click "View on Frontend" and copy the URL from your browser.
+To get the link, click "View on Frontend" and copy the URL from your browser or copy and paste the Register link under the Settings tab.

-• You can also lock down visibility of the event to specific Groups.
-If you do, the event will only appear to the Group you choose in the following places:
+• Locked down to specific Groups or Committees.
+If this option is selected, the event will only appear to these segments in the following places:

 • Events List